pietrorea/scripts/README.md

 ## LetsEcrypt

 ### ssl.sh

 - Runs LetsEncrypt's `certbot` and requests an SSL certificate using a $HOSTNAME that you pass in.

+## Git

+### git-init.sh

+- Sets up git repo as the `git` user.
+Meant to be run in host after setting up SSH access for an admin user and the a `git` user.

 ## Xcode

 ### rm-derived-data.sh

 - Remove the Derived Data folder.